A travel-forward approach to maximize your finances and

 Another benefit of being an authorized user is having access to all the additional travel insurance, warranty extensions, and purchase protections that come with holding cards in the Chase Sapphire card family.
 For travel protections such as trip delay, trip cancellation, bag delay, and accident insurance booked with the credit card, these protections will cover the authorized user and immediate family traveling on the same booking.

-Compared to the Chase Sapphire Reserve that charges $95 for each additional authorized user, the Preferred knocks it out of the park, especially since it still includes many of the travel protections and warranties offered for the Reserve.
-The Reserve continues to be the premium credit card for travelers, with perks including Lounge Access through the Priority Pass network, an additional $250 in hotel credit and $120 to cover TSA precheck or Global Entry fees, but with a whopping $550 annual fee and $95 for each additional authorized user, the additional multiplier on the travel category (3x for Reserve and 2x for Preferred) and the handful of extra bonuses just does not feel worth it.
+The Reserve continues to be the premium credit card for travelers, with perks including lounge access through the Priority Pass network, an additional $250 in hotel credit and $120 to cover TSA precheck or Global Entry fees, but with a whopping $550 annual fee and $95 for each additional authorized user, the additional multiplier on the travel category (3x for Reserve and 2x for Preferred) and the handful of extra bonuses just does not feel worth it.

 If you want to help build credit for loved ones or simply want to extend any kind of warranty or travel protections, the Chase Sapphire Preferred is a fantastic option.
-The only other card that comes close to similar perks with free authorized users is Venture X credit card from Capital One.
-See my review of the Venture X card here.

 Related Posts